Climate-CAFE/Climate-CAFE.github.io/_sources/tutorial.md

 2. **Select "Add Data" in Top Right Corner**

    - From your Dataverse dashboard, click on "Add Data" on the top right side.
-   - Under "Host Dataverse," find and select "Climate CAFE" as the organization where you want to upload your data.
+   - Under "Host Dataverse," find and select "**Climate Change and Health Research Coordinating Center (CAFE) Collection**" as the organization where you want to upload your data.

-43. **Fill in Dataset Information**
+3. **Fill in Dataset Information**

-   - **Title:** Provide a descriptive title for your dataset.
-   - **Author Name:** Enter the name of the author, e.g., "Irene, Kezia."
-   - **Affiliation:** Specify the author's affiliation, e.g., "Harvard University."

-   **Identifier Type:** Leave this as "Select..."

-   **Identifier:** Leave this as "Select..."

-   - **Point of Contact Name:** Enter the name of the point of contact
-   - **Affiliation:** Specify the point of contact's affiliation
-   - **E-mail:** Enter the contact email address

-   - **Description:** Provide a description of your dataset and include a link to your GitHub repository.
-This link should lead to the pipeline that outlines the process for creating the data.
-Ensure to specify that the GitHub link is for reproducibility purposes.

-   Example:
-   "This dataset contains climate and health research data collected for the Climate CAFE project.
-For details on how this data was created and processed, please refer to our [GitHub Repository](https://github.com/your-username/your-repo) for the reproducibility pipeline."

-   - **Date:** Enter the date in the format YYYY-MM-DD.

-   - **Subject:** Add relevant subjects.

-   - **Keyword Term:** Add keywords to aid in discoverability.

-   **Controlled Vocabulary Name:** Leave this as "Select..."

-   **Controlled Vocabulary URL:** Leave this as "https://"

-   - **Related Publication Citation:** If applicable, provide information about any related publications.

-   **Identifier Type:** Leave this as "Select..."

-   **Identifier:** Leave this as "URL https://"

-   - **Notes:** Add any additional notes or information about your dataset.

-   - **Depositor:** Enter the name of the depositor, e.g., "Irene, Kezia."
-   - **Deposit Date:** Enter the deposit date in the format YYYY-MM-DD.
+Please follow the prompts provided in the Metadata checklist to provide the descriptors required to make your dataset available through Dataverse.
+Some context-specific instructions have been added to the upload form, and you can additionally find field-specific explanations for each field by hovering your cursor over the question-mark icon next to the entry.
+For additional clarity, we have highlighted directions for a few key fields that may be unfamiliar to users:
+   -   **Keywords and Controlled Vocabulary**: Add keywords to aid in discoverability.
+Controlled vocabulary is used to ensure keywords are consistent across different data contributors.
+NIEHS has established a glossary of keywords that CAFE data contributors are expected to use.
+Select keywords relevant to your data from the [Climate Change and Human Health Glossary](https://tools.niehs.nih.gov/cchhglossary/).
+The Controlled Vocabulary Name can be left blank in the metadata, but the glossary link should be included in the URL section.
+This URL should appear as a default.
+If you would like to include keywords from another glossary, follow the same procedure using the + button to add new keywords and including the relevant URL for each.
+   -   **Geospatial Metadata**.
+Provide information about the area(s) that your data covers as directed by the checklist prompts.
+   -   **Computational Workflow**: Open source processing is a priority for reproducibility.
+Refer to the [Code Sharing Walkthrough page](https://climate-cafe.github.io/code_sharing_workflow.html) for details on the expectations for processing pipelines.
+Include a link to your processing pipeline (ie:GitHub) if applicable.
+   -   **Metadata About Data Sources**: Include all available information about any raw data source from which the dataset was derived (Select *Yes* from the Derived from Another Dataset option before completing this section).
+   -   **Metadata About Geospatial Files**: These details are relevant strictly for spatial file formats.

-5. **Upload Data Files**
+4. **Upload Data Files**

-   - Under the "Files" section, you can upload your data files.
+   - The last component of the dataset submission involves uploading your data and code (if not using online computational workflow).
+You can select or upload files, specify their naming, and specify a folder infrastructure if needed.
    - Click the "Select Files to Add" button to choose files from your local device or drag and drop files into the upload widget.
+In addition to the metadata specified in this form, a .csv data dictionary describing all variables should be uploaded as a file with your submission.

    - **Note:** Dataverse supports a wide range of file types.
 Ensure your files are within the specified size limits, and tabular files have their own limitations for ingestion.

 6. **Finalize and Edit Metadata**

-   - After adding the dataset and files, you can click the "Edit Dataset" button to review and add more metadata if needed.
+   - Select *Save Dataset* when all fields are filled and you have added the files you would like to submit.
+After you have saved your dataset, you can edit the metadata to add additional information by selecting *Edit Dataset*

 7. **Submit**

-   - Once you're satisfied with the dataset and metadata, click the "Submit Dataset" button.
+   - Once you're satisfied with the dataset and metadata, click the "*Submit for Review*" button.

 Congratulations!
-You've successfully uploaded your data to Dataverse under the "Climate CAFE" organization.
+You've successfully uploaded your data to Dataverse under the "**Climate Change and Health Research Coordinating Center (CAFE) Collection**" organization.
 Your dataset is now being reviewed for collaboration, sharing, and archiving within the Dataverse platform.